DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 To install Hadoop and Spark follow the steps below:

-First install Hadoop follow the link -> [Hadoop](https://sparkbyexamples.com/hadoop/apache-hadoop-installation/)
+First, install Hadoop follow the link -> [Hadoop](https://sparkbyexamples.com/hadoop/apache-hadoop-installation/)

-Second set up Yarn Cluster follow the link -> [Yarn](https://sparkbyexamples.com/hadoop/yarn-setup-and-run-map-reduce-program/)
+Then, set up Yarn Cluster follow the link -> [Yarn](https://sparkbyexamples.com/hadoop/yarn-setup-and-run-map-reduce-program/)

-Third install Spark with pdf adove or follow the link -> [Spark](https://sparkbyexamples.com/spark/spark-setup-on-hadoop-yarn/)
+Finally, install Spark with pdf adove or follow the link -> [Spark](https://sparkbyexamples.com/spark/spark-setup-on-hadoop-yarn/)

 ## How to run (with 2 workers)